-The Trust was founded by a deed dated 22 December 1885 by Sarah Leticia Berrow in memory of her parents.
+The Trust was founded by a deed dated 22nd December 1885 by Sarah Letticia Berrow in memory of her parents.
 A few years earlier her father had purchased the site, previously known as The Bowling Green, probably with the intention of erecting the Homes or something similar.
-Miss Berrow carried out his wishes by building the four cottages facing the Warwick Road.
-Later, the gardener’s house, Clinton Cottage, was converted into three more dwellings, now known as Nos.
-2, 4 and 6 Kenilworth Road.
+Miss Berrow carried out his wishes by building four cottages facing the Warwick Road.
+Later, the gardener’s house, Clutton Cottage, was converted into three more dwellings, now known as Nos 2, 4 and 6 Kenilworth Road.

-The Charity is administered by voluntary trustees and day-to-day administration is carried out by the Clerk to the Trustees and the Homes Manager (Warden).
+The Charity is administered by voluntary Trustees and day-to-day administration is carried out by the Clerk to the Trustees and the Homes Manager.

 Almshouses are unfurnished dwellings, usually specially designed with the needs of older people in mind.
-The aim is to provide comfort, convenient and caring accommodation in a setting which allows residents to live independently, coming and going as they please.
+The aim is to provide convenient and comfortable accommodation in a setting which allows residents to live independently, coming and going as they please.